KhaelK138/KhaelK138.github.io/markdown/Networking.md

 ## Networking Notes

-Not making networking its own section for a while
+Not making networking its own section for a while (I'm not cracked enough)

+**Connecting to LAN over USB**
+- Make sure to manually set IP and interface via Network settings after connecting via USB, if DHCP isn't set up
+- Can then configure things like kali to use the interface, which will actually give kali its own IP on the network (rather than sharing the hosts)
+  - Can be very handy when we need to host things on kali

 ## Configure Managed Switch to Mirror Traffic